NextronSystems/thor-manual/usage/special-scan-modes.rst

 .. code-block:: doscon

-   C:\nextron\thor>thor64.exe -a Filescan --intense --norescontrol --cross-platform --alldrives -p path-to-scan
+   C:\nextron\thor>thor64.exe -a Filescan --intense --norescontrol --cross-platform -p path-to-scan

 Without a valid lab license, you cannot use multiple instances of THOR on a single system or switch into multi-threaded scanning.
 The features mentioned in the following sub chapters